harsh10tech/django-Google-Calendar/README.md

 need to implement mechanism to get access_token from given code
 2. Once got the access_token get list of events in users calendar

+C) harshcode2020.pythonanywhere.com web-app link of the application deployed on PythonAnywhere